Muirfield/pocketmine-plugins/GrabBag/README.md

 * gb.spawnarmor.receive: allows player to receive armor when spawning
 * gb.spawnitems.receive: allows player to receive items when spawning
 * gb.cmd.timings: show timings data
+* gb.compasstp.allow : allow player to use a Compass to Teleport

 Changes
 -------

 * 1.1.0 : Additional functionality
   * showtimings command
+  * Added the ability to teleport with a Compass.
   * added seearmor, seeinv and get
   * Improved the way how modules.yml is updated
   * removed un-used old code.